louislam/uptime-kuma/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshots (if any)

 Please do not use any external image service.
-Instead, just paste in the image here and it will be uploaded automatically.
+Instead, just paste in or drag and drop the image here and it will be uploaded automatically.